top of page

 How best to prepare your young dog for advanced training.

-To give your young dog the best chance for success in either of our two programs your pup should be well "Socialized".
+To give your young dog the best chance for success in advanced training your pup should be well "Socialized".

 All discipline should be age appropriate.